symanex/ec2_viper/README.md

 ``ec2_viper --armed``

-Terminate all EC2 instances that are missing an 'Environment' tag an are runnung for at least 15 minutes:
+Terminate all EC2 instances that are missing a 'Environment' tag and are running for at least 15 minutes:

-``ec2_viper --qualifier Environment --gracetime 15 --armed``
+``ec2_viper --armed --qualifier Environment --gracetime 15``

-Terminate all EC2 instances in the `eu-west-1` region that are running for at least 5 minutes and have no `Status` tag set:
+Terminate all EC2 instances in the `eu-west-1` region only, that are running for at least 5 minutes and have no `Status` tag set:

-``ec2_viper --qualifier Status --gracetime 5 --region eu-west-1 --armed``
+``ec2_viper --armed --qualifier Status --gracetime 5 --region eu-west-1``

 # ec2_janitor

 **ec2_janitor** is a small tool to _find and terminate EC2 instances that are flagged by a specific tag=value_.
-This is especially useful to flag instances for deletion and delete them asynchronously.
+This is especially useful to flag instances for deletion by some other tool or process and then asynchronously delete them.

 The default behaviour of `ec2_janitor` is to search for all EC2 instances in all regions that have a tag `DeleteMe` set to `now`.